 In its early years the Daphne Jackson Trust supported a number of women wishing to return to research following a career break for family, caring or health reasons.
-Six of the Fellows who we helped to return to research careers have since gone on to become professors in UK Universities, and three of them – Professor Hilary Hurd, Professor Margaret Rayman and Professor Andree Woodcock continue their research today.
+Seven of the Fellows who we helped to return to research careers have since gone on to become professors in UK Universities, and three of them – Professor Hilary Hurd, Professor Margaret Rayman and Professor Andree Woodcock continue their research today.

 Over the years, the Daphne Jackson Trust has gone from strength to strength, increasing the number of Fellowships awarded, and building partnerships with a wide range of sponsoring organisations.
 In 2011, Dr Katie Perry was appointed Chief Executive and since then she has made significant improvements to the profile, governance and operations of the Trust.